 Napapijri have managed to carve out quite a unique style with their products and clothing, and the first thing that most people will think of if they know the Napapijri brand is the signature Norwegian flag that is emblazoned across most of their creations, usually below the Napapijri half-black/half-white logo.
 The appearance of the Norway's flag automatically leads to the assumption that this is a Norwegian brand, but its roots are actually in Italy, even though it's now owned by a big American corporation.

-One of the other iconic stylings of Napapijri is found in its classic jackets, with the pullover-style and large kangaroo-pockets on the front (complete with the Norwegian flag, of course!) becoming something of a design classic for the brand, even though it wasn't to everyone's taste, with many skiers and boarders preferring a normal zip-up jacket.
+One of the other iconic styles of Napapijri is found in its classic jackets, with the pullover-style and large kangaroo-pockets on the front (complete with the Norwegian flag, of course!) becoming something of a design classic for the brand, even though it wasn't to everyone's taste, with many skiers and boarders preferring a normal zip-up jacket.
 Napapijri also offer plenty of full zip-up jackets, and their recent collections have looked extremely smart, with a new brand-badge replacing the Norwegian flag on the front of many of their recent ski jackets, giving it a cleaner, more minimal look.

 Napapijri have forged a decent reputation for the quality of its products (reflected in the price of its jackets and outerwear), using high-end technical materials and a production quality that means their products survive more than a just couple of seasons on the slopes.

 The majority of Napapijri ski jackets tend to range anywhere between £300 and £700.